 - At the Cashiers/Student Accounts Office during regular office hours

 - The Cashiers/Student Accounts drop box.
-A secure drop site for payments located right outside our office.
+A secure drop site for payments is located right outside our office.
 Available anytime the building is open.

 - Mailed to the Cashiers/Student Accounts Office

 Please remember to always include your UMID number on the check to ensure prompt and correct credit to your student account.
 A $20.00 charge is applied to all returned checks.
-In addition, returned checks related to hold releases for registration will result in disenrollment with applicable fees.
+In addition, returned checks related to holding releases for registration will result in disenrollment with applicable fees.

 As you begin registering for courses and prepare for the start of the semester, now is the time to start planning your budget.
-To help with the process, we offer flexible no-interest payment plans for the Fall, Winter and Spring semesters that allow you to spread the cost of tuition over the semester.
+To help with the process, we offer flexible no-interest payment plans for the Fall, Winter, and Spring semesters that allow you to spread the cost of tuition over the semester.

 Signing up for the payment plan option allows you to:

-- Spread out the cost of attending UM-Flint over the entire semester, rather than paying your tuition all at once up front.
+- Spread out the cost of attending UM-Flint over the entire semester, rather than paying your tuition all at once upfront.